Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Related Work

 \subsection{Active Learning for Deep CNNs}

 The success of deep CNNs on visual recognition tasks relies on the availability of large-scale annotated datasets.
 Active learning offers a promising solution to alleviate annotation efforts and there is a resurgence of interest in AL in the deep learning era \cite{ren2020survey}.
 Acquisition function is the core component in AL, and various AL strategies can be generally categorized into uncertainty-based and diversity-based methods.
-Uncertainty-based AL \cite{roth2006margin, joshi2009multi, houlsby2011bayesian, yang2015multi, yoo2019learning} select the most uncertainty samples to label and different methods vary in how the uncertainty is estimated. \cite{beluch2018power} obtained the uncertainty through the estimation of an ensemble of classifiers.
-Learning-Loss\cite{yoo2019learning} proposed to use the pseudo loss as an indication of uncertainty.
-Diversity-based AL \cite{sener2017active, hasan2015context, lin2017active, tang2019self,sinha2019variational} select the most diverse set of samples to label.
+Uncertainty-based AL \cite{roth2006margin, joshi2009multi, houlsby2011bayesian, yang2015multi, yoo2019learning, fuchsgruber2024uncertainty} select the most uncertainty samples to label and different methods vary in how the uncertainty is estimated. \cite{beluch2018power} obtained the uncertainty through the estimation of an ensemble of classifiers.
+Learning-Loss\cite{yoo2019learning} proposed to use the pseudo loss as an indication of uncertainty.{~\cite{safaei2024entropic} proposed an Entropic Open-set AL (EOAL) framework.
+This framework employs entropy-based metrics to assess both known and unknown class distributions, allowing for the selection of informative samples during active learning rounds. ~\cite{li2024deep} introduced a novel algorithm designed to estimate data uncertainty by leveraging noise stability.
+The core concept of the algorithm involves measuring the deviation in model output from the original observation when the model parameters are subjected to random perturbations by noise. } Diversity-based AL \cite{sener2017active, hasan2015context, lin2017active, tang2019self,sinha2019variational} select the most diverse set of samples to label.
 Core-Set \cite{sener2017active} formulated the AL problem as minimizing the core-set loss and proposed solutions to minize the upper-bound of the core-set loss.
 VAAL \cite{sinha2019variational} trained an auto-encoder in an adversarial manner and select unlabeled samples that are most dissimilar with labeled ones based on the discriminator score.
+In the context of 3D point cloud deep learning, active learning was attempted by combining feature and spatial diversity~\cite{shi2021label,wu2021redal}.
 Our method is based on the Core-Set framework, and we propose novel diversity objectives to complement the traditionally used feature diversity.